Bromine-Labs/lethal-js/README.md

-# lethal-js
+# lithium-js
-A clean framework for creating web-proxies with just 4 lines of code
+A clean framework for creating web-proxies with just 3 files3 files3 files

 # Usage
 > [!IMPORTANT]
-> You need to move the contents of `/lethal-js`  to your root folder (due to scope issues)
+> You need to move the contents of `/lithium-js`  to your root folder (due to scope issues)

-See `example.html`.
+See `index.html`.